hoopii/A_B_Testing/README.md

 study have been published by the author Scott W. H. Young in the Journal of Library User Experience here:
 [Young, Scott W.H.
 (2014).
 Improving Library User Experience with A/B Testing: Principles and Process.
 Weave, Journal of Library User Experience, Volume 1(Issue 1), doi:https://doi.org/10.3998/weave.12535642.0001.101.](https://doi.org/10.3998/weave.12535642.0001.101)

 The library tried to improve their website.
 The analysing team found the following interaction pattern: Below the library picture, there was search bar and three big items: “Find”, “Request” and “Interact” (like in the picture at the top of this file).
 All three of them contained access to important information and services that the library prides itself in offering.
 However, the Website Analytics show that the “Interact” button has, ironically, almost no interactions.
-(The way to measure how each one of the three categories performed is by click-through rate (CTR).
-Here, click-through rate is measured as the number of clicks on each item divided by the total number of visits on the website.)

 We cite from the report: